MilanoVGC/OTSRenderer/HowTo.md

 6. **Reload Language configuration**: if you make an edit on the [languages file](/Home/languages.csv) while the application is already running and you want it to be loaded instantly, this button lets you do it without needing to exit and re-open the application.

 ### Preview
 The preview section is just a monitor to the pokepaste that is being currently rendered.
-It's nice to have a immediate response on the rendering but is in no means necessary.
+It's nice to have a immediate response on the rendering but it is in no means necessary.
 Disabling it will make the rendering faster.

 # Notes